-Describe how performance will be documented, monitored, and evaluated, as well as the data and information that will be collected and by whom.
+Describe how subawardee performance will be documented, monitored, and evaluated - identifying the impact of each strategy once implemented, as well as the data and information that will be collected and by whom.

-Describe the process for assessing the program's effectiveness through the collection and reporting of the required performance data and the optional culminating evaluation (priority consideration 2).
+Describe the process for assessing the subaward program's effectiveness through the collection and reporting of the required performance data and the mandated culminating independent evaluation.
 Discuss how the program will be sustained after federal funding ends.